AshleyMathebula/SMS-formatter/README.md

 # SMS Formatter

-A simple Python tool to read phone numbers, short codes, or text entries from a file and format them into a standardized output suitable for SMS or system processing.
+A simple Whitelisting Python tool to read phone numbers, short codes, or text entries from a file and format them into a standardized output suitable for SMS or system processing.

 ---